PCB Defluxing and Cleaning

 Electrochemical Migration is “the growth of conductive metal filaments or dendrites on or through a printed board under the influence of a DC voltage bias” (IPC-TR-476A).
 ECM can form unintended connections on your PCB that can cause shorted-out components.
 Two common ECM mechanisms are:

-• Dendrite growth which occurs along the PCB surface producing a tree-like (dendrite) morphology.
+- Dendrite growth which occurs along the PCB surface produces a tree-like (dendrite) morphology.

 2. Contamination Induced Leakage Current